Tuesday, 2 June 2026

 Program details: The Mackerel Appreciation Lunch brings together key Japanese processors and distributors to acknowledge their contributions to promoting Norwegian mackerel.
 It includes brief market updates and a short recognition segment for selected companies, reinforcing the strong partnership between Japan and Norway in a year marked by tightening global mackerel quotas.

-11:00–12:30 Aquaculture Innovation Session: Norwegian Technology and Production Insights (Light lunch served during the session)
+10:30–13:30 Aquaculture Innovation Session: Norwegian Technology and Production Insights

-Norway has developed one of the world’s most advanced aquaculture industries through continuous innovation across the entire production value chain — from genetics and feed to farming technologies and sustainable operations.
+Norway has developed one of the world’s most advanced aquaculture industries through continuous innovation across the entire value chain — from genetics and feed to fish health, technology, and large scale production.

 14:30-17:00 Norway-Japan Seafood Seminar